 Literacy rate for women in India is 51%.
 Despite the low literacy rate, the employment of women in some of the industries in India is high.
-Statistics show women from socially and economically backward sections of the society are generally employed in traditional and unorganized sectors such as, domestic helps, agricultural workers and laborers in construction industry.
+Statistics show women from socially and economically backward sections of the society are generally employed in traditional and unorganized sectors such as domestic helps, agricultural workers and labourers in construction industry.
 Such women are insecure, underpaid and do not enjoy any of the benefits of employees in formal sectors.
 ANEW strives to bridge this gap by imparting the necessary skills to such women enabling them to secure reasonably well paid employment in certain formal sectors.

 Women Empowerment has been lagging in India due to a variety of social, economic and cultural reasons.
 In our experience, the factors that challenge the empowerment of underprivileged women are:

 - Parental/family indifference, ignorance, bias, illiteracy, fear and poverty;

 - Early family and sibling responsibility on girls and early marriage;

 - Dearth of successful role models in the underprivileged society to provide inspiration.

 - Lack of awareness about organizations & self-help groups that can mentor, counsel and guide them

 Through the continuous improvement in our approach, we have been able to reach out to women from the lowest rung of the social ladder.
 The demographic profile of the community that we serve is as follows:

 - All students are from the socially disadvantaged sector

 - Majority of students are from corporation/government/ aided schools & colleges